 Bang for your buck is paramount for many people when choosing the best entry-level commuter scooter.
 The Turboant M10 Lite gives you lots of features that most of the other scooters in the same category don’t.

-First, the aluminum alloy frame makes is super light.
+First, the aluminum alloy frame makes it super light.
 The scooter weighs just 31 lbs.
 Also, most entry-level commuters don’t have LED tail lights.

 I think if you’re going to be commuting, having taillights is essential to be seen by motorists and pedestrians.
 It’s wonderful that Turboant decided to include these on the M10 Lite.

-If you’re riding to and from work on the M10 Lite, no doubt you’re going to encounter water.
+If you’re riding to and from work on the M10 Lite, no doubt you will encounter water.
 The IP54 water rating is higher than nearly all other scooters in the entry-level commuter scooter category.